nasirhm/devjoke/README.md

 A programmer puts two glasses on his bedside table before going to sleep.
 A full one, in case he gets thirsty, and an empty one, in case he doesn’t.

 ***

+STOP making fun of different programming languages

+C is FAST

+Java is POPULAR

+Ruby is COOL

+COBOL is AMAZING

+Python is BEAUTIFUL

+PHP

+JavaScript is AWESOME

+***